franciskim/slackslime/README.md

 ![Slack Slime](slackslime.png?raw=true "Slack Slime")

 # what it does
-it allows cross-team communication of Slack chats
+it allows cross-team/cross-organisation/cross-domain (all the same things) communication of a Slack channel

 ![Screenshot](screenshot.png?raw=true "Screenshot")